-Bevan Brittan is one of these firms that focuses on specific sectors, rather than trying to be all things to all clients.
-It was traditionally a public sector specialist, the firm of choice for the National Health Service, and still does a great deal of its business for NHS organisations, councils and housing associations.
-On the day of the health service’s 70th anniversary last July, for example, Bevan Brittan donated all the fees it earned from advising NHS clients to charity.
-But while still primarily public sector focused, it has expanded into the likes of construction, energy and waste management, and is trying to attract more private clients.
-Those efforts seems to be paying off: over a quarter of Bevan Brittan’s 2017-18 revenue came from the private sector.
+Bevan Brittan is one of those firms that focuses on specific sectors, rather than trying to be all things to all clients.
+It was traditionally a public sector specialist, the firm of choice for the National Health Service (NHS), and still does a great deal of its business for NHS organisations, councils and housing associations.
+On the day of the health service’s 70th anniversary, for example, Bevan Brittan donated all the fees it earned from advising NHS clients to charity.
+But while still primarily public-sector focused, it has expanded into the likes of construction, employment, litigation and energy and waste management with some success.

-Bevan Brittan (don’t spell it “Britain” in your covering letter, they won’t like that) has four offices, but we understand that the London and Bristol bases play host to the lion’s share of the trainees, with a couple in Birmingham.
-All three offices are centrally located with some having gone through changes in recent years: the Leeds office has doubled in size, the London office was refurbished into a modern and agile workplace and the Birmingham office relocated to an interim office in One Temple Row while the firm looks for a permanent base for its 70 Birmingham staff.
+Bevan Brittan (don’t spell it “Britain” in your application form, they won’t like that) has four offices, but we understand that the London and Bristol bases play host to the lion’s share of the trainees, with a couple in Birmingham and Leeds.
+All four offices are centrally located with some having gone through changes in recent years: the Leeds office has doubled in size, the London office was refurbished into a modern and agile workplace and the Birmingham office relocated to an interim office in One Temple Row while the firm looks for a permanent base for its 70 Birmingham staff.
 Those considering an application are “strongly” recommended to apply for the summer vac scheme.
 The firm has a handy little section on its careers website giving its take on the training contract applications it receives.

 For those who do bag a training contract, the atmosphere in the office is said to be good, perhaps a knock-on effect of the clients being mostly dedicated to public service rather than cut-throat capitalism.
-“Everyone’s got your back”, one current trainee is happy to report, and the partners are “all big softies really”.
+“Everyone’s got your back”, one current trainee tells us, and the partners are “all big softies really”.
 The firm itself boasts of its “open plan office where trainees often sit beside senior partners” — a mixed blessing, perhaps.
 At its core, Bevan Brittan values responsible business with £20,000 being donated to local office charities, 25 staff trained as mental health first aiders and 30 being appointed as diversity and inclusion ambassadors.